Apgd14/Python_For_Data_Science_Edureka/README.md

 # Python_For_Data_Science_Edureka
-This course covers all the modules and hands on assignments required to complete the course
+This repository contains the projects required to complete the certification course in Python for Data Science Professional from Edureka